 3.11.3 A delinquent loan, by definition shall be any loan not paid after the due date unless an extension is granted.

 3.11.4 The Treasurer or the Secretary or Manager shall maintain a record of delinquent loans listed according to the length of time those loans have been delinquent.

-(a) Should payment of the loan not be received within fifteen days after the due date, the Credit Union Secretary should send the member a collection letter, copied to the guarantors outlining the obligations of the member which will be undertaken if payment is not forthcoming.
-A reply, preferably in person should be requested from the member.
+f) Should payment of the loan not be received within fifteen days after the due date of the loan duration, the Loans committee should send the member a collection letter, copied to the guarantors outlining the obligations of the guarantor which will be if payment is not forthcoming.
+A reply in person should be requested from both the guarantor and the borrower.

-(b) If no reply to the original collection letter is received within fifteen days of the due date for the loan, a personal visit should be made by the Board or Loans Committees or a representative who should request payment and explanation of the reason for delinquency.
+g) If no reply to the collection letter issued by the Loans committee within fifteen days of issue the Board should invite the borrower to their meeting and request for payment and explanation for the reason for the delinquency.

-(c) If no payment is still forthcoming from the borrower, the Board should consider liquidation of the loan by writing off the shares and savings of the borrower and /or the guarantor(s) or disposing of any collateral used to secure the loan.
+h) If no payment is still forthcoming from the borrower, the board should consider liquidation of the loan by writing off the savings of the borrower and or the guarantor(s) or disposing of any collateral used to secure the loan.